rossanomarcos/rossanomarcos/README.md

 ## Rossano Marcos

-- 🔭 I have more than 20 years working with large-scale data processing projects for several customers.
+- 🔭 I have more than 20 years working with large-scale data processing projects for different companies and clients.

 - 📫 How to reach me: